brandonmcconnell/diff.email/README.md

 - License

 ## Overview
-`diff.email` lets you see what an email really looks like in Gmail, Outlook Web, Yahoo, iCloud and more — light *and* dark mode.
+`diff.email` lets you see what an email really looks like in Gmail, Outlook Web, Yahoo, iCloud and more across light *and* dark mode.

 The workflow is simple:

 1. Write HTML (or React-Email) in the web editor.